Why use AHAs?

 You can apply your AHA Glyco Peel on areas you want to exfoliate; your face, neck, décolletage and even hands.

-You can moisturise directly after applying an AHA to dry skin.
-You can also follow your skin routine of eye cream, sunscreen and serums too straight away.
-However be careful not to use AHAs too close to your eyes.
+You should moisturise directly after applying an AHA to dry skin.
+You can also follow your skin routine of eye cream, sunscreen and serums straight away.
+However, it is important not to use AHAs too close to your eyes as the skin around your eyes is very sensitive.

 How often should I use exfoliators?

-You can exfoliate your face a minimum of twice a week, or more depending on the strength of your AHA exfoliating peel.
+You can exfoliate your face a twice a week, or more depending on the strength of your AHA exfoliating peel.
 Follow the instructions given with the pack.
 Apply the exfoliator evenly, let it dry and then follow with a moisturiser.
 Leave overnight and rinse the next day.
-Or apply for 15 minutes and wash off afterwards
+Or apply for 15 minutes and wash off afterwards for sensitive skin.

-John Plunkett Cosmeceuticals Glyco Peel is a salon strength overnight glycolic acid exfoliator.
+John Plunkett’s SuperBright Exfoliating Skin Brightener is a salon strength overnight glycolic acid exfoliator.
 It reduces surface discolouration, fine lines, and refines pores.
 The complementary action of Lactokine in Glyco Peel protects against inflammation to counteract potential for irritation, as well as stimulating skin cell regeneration.

-John Plunkett Cosmeceuticals Dark Spot Eraser is a serum with the BHA Salicylic Acid, as well as powerful actives to target dark spots and uneven skin tone from UV exposure, the environment and hormones.
-This exfoliator includes Synovea HR that works at multiple levels to inhibit melanin while Niacinamide and Glucosamine regulate melanin while reducing redness.
+John Plunkett’s SuperEven Dark Spot Eraser is a serum with the BHA Salicylic Acid, as well as powerful actives to target dark spots and uneven skin tone from UV exposure, the environment and hormones.
+This serum includes Synovea HR that works at multiple levels to inhibit melanin while Niacinamide and Glucosamine regulate melanin to reduce redness.

-To buy JPC Glyco Peel – with AHA’s
+To buy SuperBright Exfoliating Skin Brightener – with AHA’s

-To buy JPC Dark Spot Eraser – with BHA
+To buy SuperEven Dark Spot Eraser – with BHA

 View our other blogs on